This Politician Wants To Eliminate All Of Mexico's Crime. His Plan To Do It Has People Livid.

 His comments have elicited criticism across the political spectrum and amongst many in Mexico, which registered its deadliest month in 20 years in October, with 2,371 homicides on record.

 One of the most scathing responses has come from Javier Sicilia, a poet whose son was killed by cartel operatives in 2011.
-Through his organization Movement for Peace With Justice and Dignity, Sicilia has rallied tens of thousands of people across Mexico to protest against drug-related violence.
+Through his organization Movement for Peace with Justice and Dignity, Sicilia has rallied tens of thousands of people across Mexico to protest drug-related violence.

 On Saturday, Sicilia released a blistering open letter addressed to López Obrador, asking how the politician can stand by his policy.
 “Can you ask a country where criminals continue killing, disappearing people, extorting, because official corruption has given them a free pass to impunity, to forget?” he wrote.